xpapag/GetCleanData/README.md

 Finally, the code assumes that the raw data set is kept in a "UCI HAR Dataset" folder under your current working directory.

 1. Step 1 - open RStudio, setup the working directory appropriately (see the "raw data" section above),
-2. Step 2 - open and run the run_analysis.R script
+2. Step 2 - open and run/source the run_analysis.R script
 3. Step 3 - get the output tidy dataset inside the "UCI HAR Dataset" folder